leafOfTree/vim-project/README.md

     - `find_in_files_include`
     - `find_in_files_exclude`

-Only for `find in files`
+`Find in files`

 - Match case

     Prefix your input with `\C`.
-By default it's case insensitive.
+By default, it's case insensitive.

 - Regexp

     Prefix your input with `\E`.
-By default it's treated as literal/fixed string.
+By default, it's treated as literal/fixed string.

+`Find and replace`

+⚠️Please note this feature is not fully tested.
+It may cause unexpected changes to your files.
+Always remember to commit your changes before running it.
+Feel free to open an issue if anything goes wrong.

+When `Find in files`, you can press <kbd>c-r</kbd> to start to replace, <kbd>c-y</kbd> to confirm. <kbd>c-d</kbd> to dismiss any item on the list.

 <a name="config_keymaps"></a>